IBM/doframework/README.md

 A KiND cluster simulates a Kubernetes cluster without the need to dockerize.
 However, it does assume that you have [Docker](https://docs.docker.com/get-docker/ "Get Docker") installed and configured.

 Here's how to set up KiND on a Mac.
-We first need to install `Go`.
+First install `Go`.
 Here's how that's done with `homebrew`.
 ```
 $ export GOPATH="${HOME}/.go"
 $ export GOROOT="$(brew --prefix golang)/libexec"